dotnet/AspNetCore.Docs/aspnetcore/fundamentals/http-context.md

 ---
 # Access HttpContext in ASP.NET Core

 ASP.NET Core apps access the `HttpContext` through the [IHttpContextAccessor](/dotnet/api/microsoft.aspnetcore.http.ihttpcontextaccessor) interface and its default implementation [HttpContextAccessor](/dotnet/api/microsoft.aspnetcore.http.httpcontextaccessor).
+It's only necessary to use the `IHttpContextAccessor` service when you need access to the `HttpContext` inside a service.

 ::: moniker range=">= aspnetcore-2.0"